Can you avoid capital gains tax by buying another house?

-If you’ve held real estate as an investment, you can use the 1031 exchange, which allows you to trade real estate held for investment for other real estate held for investment and incur no immediate tax liability.
+If you’ve held real estate as an investment, you can use the 1031 exchange to defer capital gains tax.
+The 1031 exchage allows you to trade one real estate investment for another real estate investment and incur no immediate tax liability.
 Assuming all the right financial tests are met.
 So what are those tests?

 - Like-kind property must be of the same nature, character or class.
 The quality or grade of the property doesn’t matter.
 Think residential property, residential property.
 Commercial property, commercial property.
 Generally speaking, most real estate will be like-kind, other real estate investments.

 One exception to this is that property within the United States will not be considered like-kind to property outside the United States.
 You can’t sell your U.S. real estate investment and purchase a foreign real estate investment and have this considered a 1031 exchange.

 When you do a like-kind exchange, you must find another piece of suitable real estate within 45 days after the sale of the first property.
 Then you must commit to purchase this, in writing.
 Not with the seller, but with the disinterested third party who acts as an intermediate.
 In tax terms, the disinterested third party, means he or she cannot have any sort of business relationship with you.
 They can’t act as your real estate agent, your accountant, your attorney.
 They have to be completely disinterested.